HugoNip/OpenGLLearning/tt10_transparency/README.md

-# How to do some basic shading
+# How to set texture to transparency

 ## The alpha channel
 The concept of the alpha channel is pretty simple.
 Instead of a writing an RGB result, you write an RGBA :